Frequently Asked Questions (FAQ)

 Even if you and your family are no longer living in the Barwon region, you are still able to continue being a part of the BIS study.
 A BIS team member can discuss with you the different ways of being involved in this project.

-What are the major research questions?
+What are the major research areas?

 There are a number of major areas that we are researching here at BIS.

-BIS Immune and Allergy
+Immune and Allergy

 The first major area of research is immune system development.
 BIS is seeking to learn more about how a babies’ environment effects the development of their immune system.
 The hypothesis is that a good diversity of microbes in the babies’ gut promotes healthy immune development.
 To find this out, BIS will be looking at faecal samples that have been collected and comparing the gut flora.
 This provides a good measure of what microbes babies have come into contact with.
 This information will be combined with analysis of white blood cells which will be isolated from babies’ blood samples; as well as data collected on chemical or environmental exposures.
 Together these findings may assist in understanding the development of allergic and other immune diseases.
 The BIS is also investigating correlations between vitamin D deficiency and food allergy, and maternal antenatal folate levels with asthma and allergic disease.

-BIS Respiratory
+Respiratory

 The second major area BIS is researching is the respiratory system, specifically, how babies’ lungs grow.
 When the BIS babies are four weeks old, families are invited to participate in an optional lung function test.
 These tests use tidal breathing washout of an inert gas during baby’s natural sleep as a means of assessing how well a baby’s lungs are working, and this in turn provides important information about how their lungs developed during pregnancy.
 The results of the lung function tests are correlated with information that has been gathered during pregnancy and will hopefully give BIS important information about how conditions like asthma develop.

-BIS Cardiovascular
+Cardiovascular

 The third major area BIS is researching is the early life origins of cardiovascular diseases, like heart attacks and stroke.
 Cardiovascular disease is one of Australia’s biggest health issues, with over 3.5 million Australians affected.
 Parents are invited to participate in an ultrasound of their baby’s aorta (a large blood vessel) at the four week clinic visit.
 Even though CVD is considered to be an adult disease, there is evidence that it starts to develop in infancy and BIS hopes to investigate early life factors that may influence CVD developing later in life.

-BIS Neurodevelopment
+Neurodevelopment

 There has been an increase in behavioural and developmental problems among children over recent decades.
 The environmental factors contributing to this are unknown, however there is considerable concern regarding the role of modern environmental chemical exposures.
 The objective of BIS Neurodevelopment is to assess the prospective association between early life exposure to a panel of potential neurotoxicants, and deficits in attention, inhibition, short-term memory and general development during the first years of life.